 Whilst plotting his next career path, Bowie kept his ‘end in’ so to speak, by running an ‘Arts Lab’ at a pub in Beckenham high street called ‘The Three Tunns’ – where he would perform his music, whilst encouraging the attendees to present their own music, poetry and literature – via sort of ‘open mike’ sessions.

-The new material that he had written subsequent to the Hunk Dory album, was packaged up into a new album – “The Rise & Fall of Ziggy Stardust & the Spiders from Mars”, which was released in June 1972 – and following a historic appearance on Top of the Pops, performing the single ‘Starman’…..a star was born, and the rest is history!!!!!
+The new material that he had written subsequent to the Hunk Dory album, was packaged up into a new album – “The Rise & Fall of Ziggy Stardust & the Spiders from Mars”, which was released in June 1972 – and following a historic appearance on Top of the Pops, performing the single ‘Starman’…..a star was born, and the rest, as they say, is history!!!!!

-The Ziggy Stardust album, and its predecessors The World of David Bowie / The Man Who Sold the World / Hunky Dory – and the subsequent Aladdin Sane album – were all recorded at “Trident Studios” – which was a tiny basement studio located in St.Anne’s Court – a small alley just off Wardour Street W1 – and which boasted an 8-Track recording desk – quite innovative at that time.
+The Ziggy Stardust album, and its predecessors The World of David Bowie / The Man Who Sold the World / Hunky Dory – and the subsequent Aladdin Sane album – were all recorded at “Trident Studios” – which was a tiny basement studio located in St.Anne’s Court – a small alley just off Wardour Street W1, that boasted an 8-Track recording desk – quite innovative for that time.

-Many other iconic (and historic) pieces of music from other artists and bands were also recorded at Trident Studios – (see photos).
+Many other iconic (and historic) music from other artists and bands was also recorded at Trident Studios – (see accompanying photos).

-Following the success of the Ziggy Stardust and the subsequent albums/singles that followed throughout the years – made Bowie a global star, and simply one of the most successful and influential artist in the history if popular music.
+Following the success of the Ziggy Stardust and the subsequent albums/singles that followed throughout the years – Bowie eventually became a global star, and simply one of the most successful and influential artist in the history if popular music.

 With all his success and fame, Bowie owned and resided in numerous homes throughout the world, but never again resided permanently in London.

-However, upon his death there have been many commemorative landmarks displayed in London, as a tribute to Bowie – but for me, the best and most poignant, is the mural on a wall opposite Brixton station……that was put there by the fans-and for the fans, almost immediately after his death.
+However, upon his death in 2016 there have been many commemorative landmarks displayed in London, as a tribute to Bowie – but for me, the best and most poignant, is probably the mural on a wall opposite Brixton station……that was put there by the fans-and for the fans, almost immediately after his death.